GizzlyFacu/GizzlyVaultTones/Tasks.md

 7. Completed -  Finiishd TextPlaylist

 ## Sixth Level: AutoUpload source and Add things
-1. LibraryA songs: autosearch for songs in that folder, if exists add to the app.
+1. Completed - LibraryA songs: autosearch for songs in that folder, if exists add to the app.
+2. Completed - Delete audioNotes and Songs.
-2. Audio-notes inside songfolders.
+3. Audio-notes inside songfolders. ( save and autosearch )
-3. Text-notes as i dont know how to save that.
+4. Text-notes as i dont know how to save that.